KyleDunbarDev/KyleDunbarDev/README.md

 <sub>He/Him</sub>

 I'm a Computer Science with Game Development student at Northumbria University.
 I am passionate about open source, performant systems, and safe code.
-Some technologies I enjoy working with include Java, C++, Linux, Godot, Blender & More.
+Some technologies I enjoy working with include Java, C++, Linux, Godot and Blender.

 - I am currently working on a Metroidvania game about gods in the animal kingdom. <sub>Stay tuned</sub>
 - I'm currently learning Rust, DSA, and Systems Engineering